KrishnaTarun/Self-Supervised-Reading-List-/Readme.md

 ## Reading List

-This is repository contains the reading list for Self-Supervised Learning (and related literature).
-Well these are the papers that I have read so far and it's a list just to keep track of that.
+Well, these are the papers that I have read so far and it's a list just to keep track of that.

 ### Acronyms